wbkd/awesome-interactive-journalism/README.md

 # Awesome Interactive Journalism
-This list contains best practice examples of data journalism and visualization projects.
-What are your favorites?
-Contributers are very welcome.
+An opinionated list of best practice examples of data journalism and visualization projects.
+The goal of this list is **not to list all projects out there**, but to **list the most outstanding examples of visual and interactive journalism.**

+## What makes an outstanding project?

+1. Good design
+2. Innovative use of web technology
+3. Costly data research or investigation
+4. Engaging users in new ways

 ## Maps